|

 weather and time of day.

 - In test #2, I am going to compare some other spacing.
+I have already

-I have already determined that a 44" spacing works even better than
+determined that a 44" spacing works even better than 36", but the tuning angle

-36", but the tuning angle is starting to get very sensitive, requiring
+is starting to get very sensitive, requiring each station to be fine tuned

-each station to be fine tuned within a few degrees.
+within a few degrees.

-- Last night on KABC-DT, I was able to watch "Raiders of the Lost
+- Last night on KABC-DT, I was able to watch "Raiders of the Lost Ark" in

-Ark" in OAR 2.35 with DD5.1 without any dropouts at 44" spacing,
+OAR 2.35 with DD5.1 without any dropouts at 44" spacing, previously I have

-antenna.
-This is the way it should be :)
+the way it should be :)

 Additional comments added for Test #2